SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 ## Switch to a modern tenant-scoped branding

 Connecting your site to an Office 365 Group not only gives you the benefits of a group-connected site, but also provides you with a new modern site home page.
-Depending on your needs, this new home page might meet your needs, but you can also choose to create your own modern home page.
-After that point, it makes sense to include other modernization tasks as well, such as switching to a modern site theme.
+Depending on your needs, this new home page might be adequate, but you can choose to create your own modern home page.
+At that point, it makes sense to include other modernization tasks as well, such as switching to a modern site theme.

 Using your company branding on SharePoint (team) sites is very common, and for classic sites you used one or more of the following components: site themes, alternate CSS, and master pages.
 However, alternate CSS and master pages are not compatible with the modern user interface, so you must evaluate whether these branding customizations are still relevant.